fsprojects/Paket/docs/content/faq.md

 The following files should *not* be committed to your version control system, and should be added to any ignore files:

-* `.paket/paket.exe`, the main Paket executable, downloaded by [`.paket/paket.bootstrapper.exe`](bootstrapper.html).
-It should not be committed, as it is a binary file which can unnecessarily bloat repositories, and because it is likely to be updated on a regular basis.
 * `paket-files` directory, as [`paket install`](paket-install.html) will restore this.
 * Same applies to the `packages` directory.